CSE account information for students enrolled in a CSCE/SOFT/RAIK course

 - If you want to record your presentation, click the checkbox for "Record the meeting automatically" and select "In the cloud".
 You'll receive an email message from Zoom after the meeting has ended, and it will include a link to your recording.

-- Consider adding your advisor and/or another designee as an alternate host, which would allow them to assist with the Zoom meeting while you present if another participant's microphone needs to be muted, or something similar.
+- Consider adding your advisor and/or another designee as an alternate host, which would allow them to assist with the Zoom meeting while you present if someone needs to be admitted in to the meeting (if you're using the waiting room feature), if another participant's microphone needs to be muted, or something similar.

-- Share the Join URL for your Zoom meeting with Shelley Everett so she can include it in the announcement about your presentation.
+- Share the Join URL for your Zoom meeting with the CSE Graduate Secretary so she can include it in the announcement about your presentation.

 - Send your slide deck to committee members in advance so they can follow along from their own file if there are technical difficulties with the screen sharing functionality during your live Zoom meeting.
 If there is no animation or video in your slides, consider exporting them to a PDF file before sending to others.